Building Relationships with Multi-System Involved Youth and Families: Collaboration, Engaging and Reframing

 Marya graduated from San Diego State University, where she received her Bachelor’s in Social Work with a focus on Child Welfare Services and Motivational Interviewing.
 She then received her Master’s in Social Work from California State University, East Bay with a focus in Child Welfare Policy and research.
 Marya has also conducted research in Child Sexual Exploitation and Foster Care.
 In addition, she is a seasoned lecturer in the Sociology Department at CSU, East Bay.

-This course meets the qualifications for (5.5) BBS CEUs for LCSWs and MFTs as required by the California Board of Behavioral Sciences & is provided by Fred Finch Youth Center, CAMFT Provider #045295.
+This course meets the qualifications for (5.5) BBS CEUs for LCSWs, LMFTs, LPCCs, and LEPs as required by the California Board of Behavioral Sciences & is provided by Fred Finch Youth Center, CAMFT Provider #045295.